bokkypoobah/TopSecrets/README.md

 ## Usage

 Boot your machine and load `standalone.html` from your Downloads folder to use Shamir39 offline to split or combine your keys.
-Power off and all your secrets on the device is forgotten.
+Power off and all your secrets on the device are forgotten.

 <img width="600" src="images/NewDeviceReady.png">